subugoe/symfony-test/README.md

 ## Testing

-One important issue in this project is testing with PHPUnit.
+One important topic in this project is testing with PHPUnit.
 All tests can be executed inside a Docker container.
-In the project main directory, run the command:
+In the project main directory, run the following:

 ```docker-compose run command php bin/phpunit --coverage-html=/app/var/log/coverage```